Step 1: The Embryo

 We assume you are not going to type everything in from scratch and just open the test_agg_lib_1 project.
 Notice that...

-3. There is an aggregate.xtxt configuration file with type= configuration file, and format= AggreGate (AGG) library.
-There is a line in global.tbh that is required for the configuration file to work correctly: includepp "aggregate.xtxt".
+There is a settings.xtxtconfiguration file with type= configuration file , and format= Setting (STG) library .
+There is a line in global.tbh that is required for the configuration file to work correctly: includepp "settings.xtxt".

-4. In the configuration file, Debug Printing is enabled.
+In the configuration file, Debug Printing is enabled .
 This allows you to "see what's going on".
 Don't forget to disable this later, after you've made sure that the library operates as expected.

-7. There are empty callback procedures in device.tbs:
+There are empty callback procedures in device.tbs :